vinitk95/Symfony-Docker-Project/README.md

 Symfony Standard Edition
 ========================

-**WARNING**: This distribution does not support Symfony 4.
-See the [Installing & Setting up the Symfony Framework][15] page to find a replacement that fits you best.

 Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.